 November 30, 2021 to May 29, 2022

-On November 30, 2021, Admelog and Trurapi are added as regular benefits on the PharmaCare formulary.
-Beginning December 15, 2021, PharmaCare no longer covers Humalog and NovoRapid for new patients.
-Only the biosimilar versions (Admelog or Trurapi) will be covered by PharmaCare if you are starting on insulin lispro or insulin aspart after December 15.
+On November 30, 2021, Admelog and Trurapi were added as regular benefits on the PharmaCare formulary.
+As of December 15, 2021, PharmaCare no longer covers Humalog and NovoRapid for new patients.
+Only the biosimilar versions (Admelog or Trurapi) are covered by PharmaCare if you are starting on insulin lispro or insulin aspart as of December 15.

 Effective May 30, 2022, PharmaCare will no longer cover Humalog and NovoRapid.